 Meet the WCC Staff

 The WCC has a dynamic staff that is trained to keep your consultations as interactive and learning focused as possible.
 Most of our consultants are undergraduate peer consultants from a variety of disciplines.
-We also have graduate student consultants from English.
 Expand the directory below to find out more about our dedicated staff!

 Jack Foresman, Peer Consultant

 Hello!
 I am an Environmental Science major with a minor in Philosophy.
-I intern at the Chattanooga Zoo working with exotic animals like the majestic snow leopard and red panda when I am not at class or working in the WCC.
 I love being outdoors in different natural environments and vibing to music with my buds.
-You can also catch me outside discussing philosophy or annoyingly questioning my peers in my given whereabouts.
-I am new at the WCC but I can help you with your MLA format issues, lab reports, organizing and structure, creative writing, argument development, literary analysis, or just getting started on your paper.
+Fun fact: last year I interned at the Chattanooga Zoo working with exotic animals like the majestic snow leopard and red panda.
+I can help you with your lab reports, analysis papers, and organization and structure, argument development, literary analysis, MLA format issues, or just getting started on your paper.
 Come on down to the WCC and make an appointment with me.

 Laurel Getty, Peer Consultant

 Hi!
-I’m a sophomore majoring in Interior Architecture and minoring in Business Administration.
-I love dogs, coffee, and especially traveling; I spent last summer studying abroad in Paris!
+I’m a junior majoring in Interior Architecture and minoring in Business Administration.
+I love dogs, coffee, and especially traveling; I have studied abroad in Paris, and last summer I visited Peru!
 In high school, I worked in the writing center tutoring English and ESL students.
 If you need help with MLA formatting, writing a resume, or even brainstorming ideas, I’m your girl!

 J. Wolfe Harris, Peer Consultant